prestonyford/generic-chatroom-website/README.md

 ## Javascript Deliverable
 - The login page will store username data in LocalStorage
-- The room selection page is now empty by default, and will only display the page content after it verifies that a username is in LocalStorage
+- The room selection page is now empty by default, and will only display the page content after it verifies that a username is in LocalStorage.
+Will redirect to login page if not present
 - The room selection page will display the user's username
 - The chatroom page allows the user to type messages, then press Enter or click the Send button, to 'send' a new message and display it on the DOM.
 - Placeholder for websocket for receiving messages: A message will automatically be received after the user sends a message, with a short delay